About Vetrarakstur

 Our editorial standards

 Every article on Vetrarakstur is written or reviewed by people with direct, personal experience of driving in Iceland.
-We do not publish thin, algorithmically generated content.
-We do not copy-paste from official sources and call it a guide.

 Our standards for publication: